dgaydukov/cert-aws/files/sa.md

 Unhealthy instance can be determine by 2 healthchecks
 * elb healthchek - you should use it if you use elb
 * ec2 healthcheck - use it if you don't use elb
+ASG troubleshoot
+* more than 1 policy triggered by single event -> in this case asg launch policy with the greater impact (if one policy add 2 ec2 and another 4 -> 4 ec2 would be added)
+* scale-out and scale-in triggered by single event -> in this case scale-out wins

 ###### Athena
 Athena is an interactive query service that makes it easy to analyze data in Amazon S3 using standard SQL.